 Make sure to wrap up the talking points and if relevant, set up an action plan to be carried out by the next meeting.
 Managers and direct reports should take notes so they can keep track of topics and add additional context on topics discussed so they can quickly review them, either before the next 1-on-1 or when preparing for the next performance review.
 Where possible try not to delete topics once they’ve been discussed, that way when you encounter similar challenges in the future you can look back on past notes and start from there.

-1-on-1s are a great tool for team development and supporting your overall people enablement strategy, no matter your HR maturity stage.
+1-on-1s are a great tool for enabling more continuous conversations between Managers and their teams.
 These sessions allow managers to check in on productivity, morale, and have more contextual awareness of their teams, so they build more engaged and high performing teams .
-Once managers learn to conduct them properly, their team members will feel more engaged and valued.
+Once managers learn to conduct them properly and become more comfortable, their team members will feel more engaged and valued as a result.